 From Q21 we learn that we have a bootstrapping problem with mass communication given the lack of knowledge about ietf-announce and a problem with its content for those that do.
-From Q22 we learn that alternative communication mechanisms to email announcements are much less preferred now, but are preferred by younger participants.
+From Q22 we learn that alternative communication mechanisms to email announcements are much less preferred now, but are preferred by younger participants and will hence become more important over time as the older participants move on.